What You Need to Know About Lily Kershaw… Funerals and All the Rest

 LA-based singer/songwriter Lily Kershaw is someone I like… quite a bit, in fact.
 Not only does she write songs that blend the brilliance of the most existential folk with...

 LA-based singer/songwriter Lily Kershaw is someone I like… quite a bit, in fact.
-Not only does she write songs that blend the brilliance of the most existential folk with the aesthetic of the ’90s most heartbrokenly-driven and impressive songwriters (She reminds me of Tegan and Sara at their earliest, most intellectual, and most stripped.), but she also has the best kind of guts.
-She began our recent chat by putting me on the spot from moment one, telling me, “I was just stalking your Twitter.
-I love your bio.
-I want to know more about you.”
+Not only does she write songs that blend the brilliance of the most existential folk with the aesthetic of the ’90s most heartbrokenly-driven and impressive songwriters (She reminds me of Tegan and Sara at their earliest and most intellectual.), but she also has the best kind of guts.
+She began our recent chat by putting me on the spot from moment one, telling me, “I was just stalking your Twitter!
+I love your bio!
+I want to know more about you!”
 I don’t particularly like being put on the spot, but I quite admire the audacity of people willing to do it… Lily Kershaw is charming in the best kind of way.

-Although her debut album just dropped, Kershaw has been on the popular radar for a while now.
-In 2012 her song “As it Seems” appeared in CBS’ Criminal Minds and immediately gained her a quite dedicated fanbase.
+Although her first LP just dropped, Kershaw has been on the popular radar for a while now.
+In 2012 her song “As it Seems” appeared in CBS’ Criminal Minds and immediately gained her quite a dedicated fanbase.
 Apparently numerous people got in touch with her to tell her that that is the song they wanted played at their funeral… something that she admitted to being both disturbing and flattering in equal measures.
 With that factoid, I couldn’t help but ask her what song she would want played at her funeral. “’Champagne Supernova’,” she says, before casually singing a few lines.
-“I mean, it’s bittersweet, but life affirming,” she tells me: ”I feel like people would just go out to a bar afterwards.”
-Never letting me off the hook, she, of course, asked me what I would want played at my funeral… “Still Ill” by… Do you really have to “ask”?
+“I mean, it’s bittersweet, but life affirming,” she tells me, going on to say, ”I feel like people would just go out to a bar afterwards.”
+She then asks me what I would want played at my funeral… “Still Ill” by… Do you really have to “ask?”

 Categories